Lambda update role permission

 Policy ARN

-environment variable helps update the role attached to the Lambda function.
-Otherwise, the policy is detached using the POLICY_ARN
+Detaches the policies attached to the role of Lambda function.
+Tune it by using the POLICY_ARN environment variable.
+Setting the ROLE_ARN environment variable updates the role attached to the Lambda function.
+Otherwise, the policy is detached using the POLICY_ARN environment variable.

 # contains the policy arn for the lambda function